dimagi/commcare-hq/custom/penn_state/README.rst

 The user clicks on the report, is redirected to a login page, then sent to the report.

 Next Steps:
-    * Email users.
     * Display Individual's username in report?
     * Display some results in email?
     * save dates to be skipped in a once-off doc referred to by ID

-Add to total games played everytime the user checks off something about special games Account for days off submit a few example forms.
-(Log in and use cloudcare?) use psy.py